 To improve the traceability and reproducibility of the presented works, NHESS has implemented a data policy.
 Data and other underlying or related material having a digital object identifier (DOI) can also be displayed in the article's asset tab.

-Advanced Technologies & Aerospace Collection (ProQuest), Advanced Technologies & Aerospace Index (ProQuest), Aerospace Database (ProQuest), Agricultural & Environmental Science Collection (ProQuest), Astrophysics Data System (ADS), Aquatic Science & Fisheries Abstracts (ASFA) 2: Ocean Technology (ProQuest), ASFA: Aquatic Science & Fisheries Abstracts (ProQuest), Business Continuity & Disaster Recovery Reference Center (EBSCO), Cabell's, Civil Engineering Abstracts (ProQuest), CNKI, Continental Europe Database (ProQuest), Current Contents/Physical, Chemical & Earth Sciences, Directory of Open Access Journals (DOAJ), Earth, Atmospheric & Aquatic Science Collection (ProQuest), Earth, Atmospheric & Aquatic Science Database (ProQuest), Geological Survey of Austria (GBA), Engineering Collection (ProQuest), Engineering Database (ProQuest), Engineering Index (ProQuest), Environment Complete (EBSCO), Environmental Science Collection (ProQuest), Environmental Science Database (ProQuest), Environmental Science Index (ProQuest), Gale/Cengage, GeoBase, GeoRef, GoOA (Chinese Academy of Sciences), Google Scholar, J-Gate, Journal Citation Reports, Materials Science & Engineering Collection (ProQuest), Meteorological & Geoastrophysical Abstracts (ProQuest), Natural Science Collection (ProQuest), ProQuest Central, ProQuest Central Basic (Korea), ProQuest Central Essentials, ProQuest Central Student, Publicly Available Content Database (ProQuest), Science Citation Index Expanded, SciTech Premium Collection (ProQuest), Scopus, Technology Collection (ProQuest), Water Resources Abstracts (ProQuest), World Public Library
+Advanced Technologies & Aerospace Collection (ProQuest), Advanced Technologies & Aerospace Index (ProQuest), Aerospace Database (ProQuest), Agricultural & Environmental Science Collection (ProQuest), Astrophysics Data System (ADS), Aquatic Science & Fisheries Abstracts (ASFA) 2: Ocean Technology (ProQuest), ASFA: Aquatic Science & Fisheries Abstracts (ProQuest), Cabell's, Civil Engineering Abstracts (ProQuest), CNKI, Continental Europe Database (ProQuest), Current Contents/Physical, Chemical & Earth Sciences, Directory of Open Access Journals (DOAJ), Earth, Atmospheric & Aquatic Science Collection (ProQuest), Earth, Atmospheric & Aquatic Science Database (ProQuest), EBSCO, Geological Survey of Austria (GBA), Engineering Collection (ProQuest), Engineering Database (ProQuest), Engineering Index (ProQuest), Environmental Science Collection (ProQuest), Environmental Science Database (ProQuest), Environmental Science Index (ProQuest), Gale/Cengage, GeoBase, GeoRef, GoOA (Chinese Academy of Sciences), Google Scholar, J-Gate, Journal Citation Reports, Materials Science & Engineering Collection (ProQuest), Meteorological & Geoastrophysical Abstracts (ProQuest), Natural Science Collection (ProQuest), ProQuest Central, ProQuest Central Basic (Korea), ProQuest Central Essentials, ProQuest Central Student, Publicly Available Content Database (ProQuest), Science Citation Index Expanded, SciTech Premium Collection (ProQuest), Scopus, Technology Collection (ProQuest), Water Resources Abstracts (ProQuest), World Public Library

 Corrections and retractions